nakulkorde/oci-data-science-ai-samples/ai_services/anomaly_detection/sensitivity_auto_tuner/standalone_univariate/README.md

 The success metrics (TPR and FPR) are calculated by comparing predicted labels against actual labels.
 Hence, this tool has the following dataset format requirements:

 *   **timestamp**: ISO-160 format with monotonically increasing and de-duplicated timestamp
-*   **value**: Numerical column with
+*   **value**: Numerical column
 *   **anomaly**: Values labeled as 0(non-anomalous) / 1(anomalous)

 Users can use the open-source [TagAnomaly](https://github.com/microsoft/TagAnomaly) tool to annotate the dataset.
 We have an instance of this tool hosted at [http://100.73.92.203:3838/](http://100.73.92.203:3838/).
 Following is an example of a compatible dataset.
 Users can also edit the script in case they need to use different column names for their specific use case.
+Once anomalies are tagged using TagAnomaly tool, users will need to add the anomaly column to the dataset as mentioned above.

 ### Usage: